 Andrew Luck Book Club – Not just for football lovers like former quarterback Andrew Luck.
 Evan has helped lead this effort in the past.
 Let Maggie know if you want to help him give it steam this year.
 He can help you connect to Andrew Luck’s picks for each month, great discussion, the Twitter feed and more.

 Globe Trotters – If travel, history and different cultures (here in the US and around the world) fascinate you, come to promote or develop your cultural insights.
 We’ll share books, images and articles that develop multicultural understanding.
 (Example.)
 If you’ll be traveling soon, this reading group might just help you plan and get more out of your next trip!
-Just wait till you see what food we share!
+Just wait till you see what food or recipes we share!

 Tawk Politics – It won’t be long till the next election.
 Gather to hear a variety of political viewpoints and share articles, essays, videos of interest as well as titles recently published by influential political voices.
 You might even walk away with tips to help with a campaign.

-Planning for a Successful Book Club:
+Planning for a Successful Book Club (and helpful to summertime book clubs):

 - It’s helpful if you pick a day and time of the week when you’ll meet and get it onto calendars (Every other Thursday all winter at I Block?
-Fridays, noon each week all first semester?
+Tuesdays, noon each week all first semester?
 Figure out if people want to meet weekly or monthly or set up a schedule for every six weeks.)

 - Develop your theme that would draw in like-minded readers.
 (For example: “Fans of Fantasy and Sci Fi” or “World War II Fiction for high schoolers.”
 Use it to have everyone invite a friend to the next meeting.)